-This expected use of the net proceeds from this offering represents our intentions based upon our current financial condition, results of operations, business plans and conditions.
+This expected use of the net proceeds from this offering represents our intentions based upon our current plans and business conditions.
 As of the date of this prospectus, we cannot predict with certainty all of the particular uses for the net proceeds to be received upon the closing of this offering or the amounts that we will actually spend on the uses set forth above.
 The amounts and timing of our actual expenditures may vary significantly depending on numerous factors.
 As a result, our management will retain broad discretion over the allocation of the net proceeds from this offering.